Everyone knows they shouldn’t give their dog chocolate, but not many people know why.

 If your dog eats chocolate, even a small amount, you should call your vet.

 Your vet will ask you questions, such as how much chocolate your dog consumed, what type of chocolate it was, and how much your dog weighs.
-Your vet might instruct you to induce vomiting in your dog or bring them to the hospital, depending on the risk.
+Your vet might instruct you to induce vomiting in your dog or bring them to the hospital, depending on the amount they have consumed.

 - Extreme thirst